Language Competency for Teaching Assistants Policy

 5. No teaching or lab duties

-Moving from one category to another in subsequent semesters must be based either on SPEAK scores or on a recommendations of the review panel after viewing another sample lesson.
+3. Moving from one category to another in subsequent semesters must be based on a recommendations from the ITA course professor.

-4. An English language course will be available for those teaching assistants who fail to meet the above criteria.
-This course in spoken English, offered through the Intensive Language Institute, will emphasize fluency, pronunciation, intonation and classroom presentation skills.
+4. An asynchronous online English language course will be available for those teaching assistants who fail to meet the above criteria or are interested in improving their English language skills This course in spoken English, offered through the Intensive Language Institute, will emphasize fluency, pronunciation, intonation and classroom presentation skills.
 Teaching assistants who have a more severe language deficiency should enroll in the full-time Intensive English Program.

 5. After ITAs have met the above English requirements, the academic departments can collaborate with the IEP to develop specialized workshops and trainings that meet the ITAs' needs in areas such as American classroom behavior, teaching style, and cultural issues which might influence their effectiveness in the classroom.